-For all military specific courses, uniforms, texts, and certain equipment are furnished by the United States Government at no expense to the student.
-Uniforms and equipment issued to cadets remain the property of the United States Government and will be turned in upon withdrawal from any MSC course, upon completion of the course if such occurs other than at the end of the academic year, or at the end of the semester or academic year as applicable.
+For all military specific courses, uniforms, most texts, and certain equipment are furnished by the United States Government at no expense to the student.
+Uniforms and equipment issued to cadets remain the property of the United States Government and will be turned in upon withdrawal from any MSC course, upon completion of the course if such occurs other than at the end of the semester or academic year as applicable.
 Certain equipment will be turned in upon completion of the specific training event.
 Students will be required to reimburse the government for losses or damage.
 For certain basic courses which are not military specific, purchase of texts may be required.